George Godsey: Detroit Lions

 On February 21, 2017, the Detroit Lions hired Godsey as a defensive assistant/special projects.

 On February 7, 2018, Godsey was named quarterbacks coach of the Lions.
 Two days earlier, the Lions hired Godsey's former colleague from New England, Matt Patricia, as their new head coach.
 Patricia and Godsey served as assistant coaches for the Patriots from 2011 to 2013.

 Miami Dolphins

 On February 8, 2019, the Miami Dolphins hired Godsey as their tight ends coach, reuniting Godsey with new Dolphins head coach Brian Flores, whom served as the Patriots' defensive assistant and Safeties' coach between the 2011 and 2013 seasons, while Godsey served as New England's offensive assistant and tight ends' coach during those seasons.

 Godsey received an additional title of co-offensive coordinator on March 11, 2021.

 Baltimore Ravens

 On February 10, 2022, it was announced that Godsey was hired as the new tight ends coach for the Baltimore Ravens.

+Georgia Tech

+On January 3, 2026, Godsey was hired to serve as the offensive coordinator for Georgia Tech.